 The Little Sisters of the Poor have a rich history of caring for the physical, emotional and spiritual needs of the needy elderly.
 We have been blessed over the years with many opportunities to serve the aged as we walk together with Christ.

 Times and needs have changed since the Little Sisters first opened St. Martin’s on Valley Street in 1869 followed by a move to Catonsville in 1969.
 But what hasn’t changed is the Sisters devotion to the elderly and their desire to provide the highest quality care to the elderly.

-Our $25 million campaign was necessitated because major elements of the building’s infrastructure are not functioning adequately and are not in compliance with current Life Safety Code standards.
-Ongoing maintenance to systems that are inefficient and obsolete is unmanageable.
+Our $25 million campaign, Caring Today, Building Tomorrow, was necessitated because major elements of our Home’s infrastructure were functioning inadequately and were not in compliance with current Life Safety Code standards.
+Ongoing maintenance to inefficient and obsolete systems was unmanageable.

 Phases I and II of our campaign saw the completion of our assisted living cottage and two skilled-nursing cottages, along with the renovation of the convent and chapel.
 We added additional space for our postulants who spend six months at St. Martin’s caring for the Residents prior to entering the novitiate in New York.

 Phase III included reconstructing our offices and our physical therapy area.
 The first thing visitors to St. Martin’s will see is the central Main Street which occupies the core area between the two first floor courtyards and includes spaces for dining, a library and computer area, a hobby room, a beauty salon and ample space for socialization.

 Lastly, our Phase IV will provide additional apartments for low-income elderly Residents who live independently.